 3. You will learn exactly how I continue to build my list of names and addresses.

 And, online and social media marketing strategies have, for the most part, replaced what was once viewed as the most effective marketing strategy.
-But, for the authors of non-fiction, especially those that also own a business, a book’s marketing plan is not complete without some use of direct mail.
+But, for the authors of non-fiction, especially those that also own a business, a book’s marketing plan isn’t complete without some use of direct mail.

 Isn’t Direct Mail Marketing Dead?